Searching for

 Somf uk award paddi alice benson 03 2012

-The proposed Kunsthochschule defines the southern perimeter of the Lustgarten and Unter der Linden—the primary route between East and West Berlin—and completes de square addressing Shinkel's Altes Museum and the cultural ensemble of museums and galleries to the north of the site. © Paddi Alice Benson.
+The proposed Kunsthochschule defines the southern perimeter of the Lustgarten and Unter der Linden—the primary route between East and West Berlin—and completes the square addressing Shinkel’s Altes Museum and the cultural ensemble of museums and galleries to the north of the site. © Paddi Alice Benson.

 Somf uk award paddi alice benson 04 2012